-IPSA suggests to PSAs to refer to the UNESCO 1997 Recommendation on the Status of Higher Education Teaching Personnel when defining Academic Freedom.
-In this framework, academic freedom is defined as the freedom of academics and researchers to work freely and effectively in undertaking their research and teaching, and to disseminate their ideas and results to colleagues and the public, nationally as well as internationally.
+IPSA suggests referring to the UNESCO 1997 Recommendation concerning the Status of Higher-education Teaching Personnel when defining academic freedom.
+In this framework, AF is defined as the freedom of academics and researchers to work freely and effectively in undertaking their research and teaching, and to disseminate their ideas and results to colleagues and the public, nationally as well as internationally.
 It also includes the liberty of scholars and researchers to express opinions freely about the institution or system in which they work, to fulfil their functions without discrimination or fear of repression by the State or any other player, and to participate in professional or representative academic bodies.

-The following non exhaustive list of actions could be considered as examples of clear violations of Academic Freedom:
+The following non-exhaustive list of actions could be considered as examples of clear violations of academic freedom.

-1) Actions banning the study or the teaching of certain topics, impeding the actual process of research or teaching of those topics, interfering with the writing and publicizing of research findings and/or their incorporation into teaching materials;

-2) Actions banning speakers or the organization of academic conferences on certain topics;

-3) Actions penalizing academics for expressing their ideas as citizens by terminating their academic employment or by taking other measures that impose deprivations on their professional life as academics.
+- Actions banning the study or the teaching of certain topics, impeding the actual process of research or teaching of those topics, interfering with the writing and publicizing of research findings and/or their incorporation into teaching materials. - Actions banning speakers or the organization of academic conferences on certain topics. - Actions penalizing academics for expressing their ideas as citizens by terminating their academic employment or by taking other measures that impose deprivations on their professional life as academics.